shonali2600/Moving-Car/README.md

 ### Tech used

-HTML , CSS 3 and Javasript
+HTML , CSS3 and Javascript